mjvakili/gambly/text/referee_report.md

 > 2.In Section 2.1, the larger volumes are necessary because of lower number densities.
 The phrasing in this section (that some samples occupy "larger volumes") is strange and potentially misleading.

 The phrasing of the section has been clarified.
+A simillar pharsing is dropped from the first paragraph of section 6 to avoid confusion.

 > 3.In Section 2.2, the authors state that they choose the concentrations of the halos from the Dutton & Maccio median relation.
 This is acceptable.
 However, this has the potential to mitigate one source of assembly bias that may (or may not) be present in nature.
 In particular, because individual halos cluster as a function of concentration, satellite populations may also be distributed within their halos in a manner that is correlated spatially.
 By using the Dutton & Maccio relation, the authors eliminate this possibility.
 This is likely to be a small effect, but this detail should at least be pointed out by the authors.